dosu0/Survivio/README.md

 1) Satisfy the SFML dependencies, if needed (https://www.sfml-dev.org/faq.php) and intall the newest version of cmake (https://cmake.org/download/)

+2) Install [Cmake](https://cmake.org/download/) (if you havent already)

-2) clone this repository anywhere:
+3) clone this repository anywhere:

         git clone https://github.com/Fenex330/Survivio.git

-3) In the terminal write (or use cmake gui to configure and generate native build files):
+4) In the terminal write (or use cmake gui to configure and generate native build files):

         mkdir Survivio/build/
         cd Survivio/build/